Baylor returns 15 starters and 47 letterman from last season's Holiday Bowl champion team.

-Four of Clements' pupils have been named All-Americans at Baylor: Richardson (twice), Smith, Walton and Watkins.
+Five of Clements’ pupils have been named All-Americans at Baylor: Spencer Drango, Richardson (twice), Smith, Walton and Watkins.
+Baylor linemen have for three straight seasons been named the Big 12 Offensive Lineman of the Year (Richardson in 2012 and 2013, Drango in 2014 [co-OLOY]).

 The 2012 Baylor offensive line boasted one All-American (Richardson), three other All-Big 12 honorees (Troy Baker, Cameron Kaufhold and Wade) and a freshman All-American (Drango).
 The line blocked for the Big 12’s top rushing attack (231.7 ypg) and the nation’s second-ranked offense (572.2 ypg).